 Where P is the average price per kg of blueberries in Vermont farm and V is the expected value of pollination for a farmer.
 I will then statistically relate these economic values to our measures of nest density to demonstrate how landscape pattern and farm management not only impact pollinator populations, but farmer livelihood as well.

 This project is still in its early stages and its major contributions are forthcoming.
 I expect that the results from this project will connect agricultural landscapes, bumblebee populations and yield gaps in a novel and previously unreported way.

 In addition to the mentoring experience previously reported I have gained valuable collaborators directly as a result of the opportunities provided me by this NE-SARE grant.
-My time at the USDA-ARS Logan “bee lab” was incredibly valuable; I connected with the most capable researchers and learned how my data fits into larger national assessments of bumblebee population genetics.
+My time at the USDA-ARS Logan “bee lab” was incredibly valuable; I expanded my network of bee researchers and learned how my data fits into larger national assessments of bumblebee population genetics.
 With graduate students at other landgrant institutions I will be involved in a project that explores the drivers and impacts of bumblebee nest density across three important growing regions of the US.